 The BISER team members (ca. 20 people) present vast and relevant academic records and project experience that will be used during the implementation of the project.
 Since 2016, BISER has acted as a Baltic Sea NGO Network Polish Focal Point.
 In 2016, it was a co-organizer of the BS NGO Network Forum for 150 NGO representatives from the whole Baltic region.

-As far as science and research fields are concerned, the Association is particularly focused on cognitive and implementation analyses related to the Polish practice approach.
-In the field of advocacy and implementation, the Association offers expertise, analysis and review services; it additionally prepares and conducts projects covering the objectives of the Association, particularly:
+As far as science and research fields are concerned, the Association is mainly focused on cognitive and implementation analyses related to the Polish practice approach.
+In the area of advocacy and implementation, the Association offers expertise, analysis and review services; it additionally prepares and conducts projects covering the objectives of the Association, notably:

 - social economy and social entrepreneurship,